vergeman/pit-trader/web/README.md

 * MediaPipe enables webcam and outputs landmark data points (hands, face.)

-* There is an implicit "Game Loop" driven by each webcam frame.
+* There is an implicit "Game Loop" driven by each webcam frame that triggers a re-render of most components.

 * Classifier takes webcam data and infers a class label that maps to a gesture value.